ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

 ### Validator

-A validator is provided in the form of the [`certlogic-validation` NPM package](../certlogic-validation/README.md).
+A validator is provided in the form of the [`certlogic-js/validation` NPM sub package](../certlogic-js/README.md).